Gurenax/salesforce-training-notes/README.md

 - You can allow particular users to view an object, but then restrict the individual object records they're allowed to see.
 - For example, an interviewer can see and edit her own reviews, but not the reviews of other interviewers.
 You can manage record-level access in these four ways.

+---

+## Control Access to Orgs
 ### Manage Users
 - Every Salesforce user is identified by a username, a password, and a single profile.
 Together with other settings, the profile determines what tasks users can perform, what data they see, and what they can do with the data.

+  - Create User
+  - Deactivate a User
+  - Set Password Policy
+  - Restrict Login Access by IP Address
+  - Restrict Login Access by Time

+---

+## Control Access to Objects
+### Manage Object Permissions
+- The simplest way to control data access is to set permissions on a particular type of object.
+(An object is a collection of records, like leads or contacts.)
+You can control whether a group of users can create, view, edit, or delete any records of that object.

+- You can set object permissions with profiles or permission sets.
+A user can have one profile and many permission sets.
+  - A user’s profile determines the objects they can access and the things they can do with any object record (such as create, read, edit, or delete).
+  - Permission sets grant additional permissions and access settings to a user.

+- Use profiles to grant the minimum permissions and settings that all users of a particular type need.
+Then use permission sets to grant more permissions as needed.
+The combination of profiles and permission sets gives you a great deal of flexibility in specifying object-level access.

+### Use Profiles to Restrict Access
+- Each user has a single profile that controls which data and features that user has access to.
+A profile is a collection of settings and permissions.
+Profile settings determine which data the user can see, and permissions determine what the user can do with that data.
+  - The settings in a user’s profile determine whether she can see a particular app, tab, field, or record type.
+  - The permissions in a user’s profile determine whether she can create or edit records of a given type, run reports, and customize the app.

+- Profiles usually match up with a user's job function (for example, system administrator, recruiter, or hiring manager), but you can have profiles for anything that makes sense for your Salesforce org.
+A profile can be assigned to many users, but a user can have only one profile at a time.

+### Standard Profiles
+- Read Only
+- Standard User
+- Marketing User
+- Contract Manager
+- System Administrator

+### Permission Sets
+- A permission set is a collection of settings and permissions that give users access to various tools and functions.
+The settings and permissions in permission sets are also found in profiles, but permission sets extend users’ functional access without changing their profiles.

+- Permission sets make it easy to grant access to the various apps and custom objects in your org, and to take away access when it’s no longer needed.

+- Users can have only one profile, but they can have multiple permission sets.

+- You'll be using permission sets for two general purposes: to grant access to custom objects or apps, and to grant permissions—temporarily or long term—to specific fields.